MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-roles.md

 You can organize desktops and apps into one or more RD Session Host servers, called "collections."
 You can customize these collections for specific groups of users within each tenant.
 For example, you can create a collection where a specific user group can access specific apps, but anyone outside of the group you designated won't be able to access those apps.

 For small deployments, you can install applications directly onto the RD Session Host servers.
-For larger deployments, we recommend streaming applications to the RD Session Host from an App-V server to reduce maintenance costs.
+For larger deployments, we recommend building a base image and provisioning virtual machines from that image.

 You can expand collections by adding RD Session Host server virtual machines to a collection farm with each RDSH virtual machine within a collection assigned to same availability set.
 This provides higher collection availability and increases scale to support more users or resource-heavy applications.